Frequently asked questions

 No. The targets universities choose are based on their assessment of where they need to improve on access and, where appropriate, retention.
 As such, there is no requirement for universities to set themselves targets for recruiting students from a particular ethnic group although many currently do so.

 Under-representation in higher education by ethnicity is a complex issue.
 Current available evidence suggests that, at a national level, many minority ethnic groups have higher participation rates than white groups.
 However, there are considerable disparities between ethnic groups in terms of participation rates, patterns of study and degree attainment.
 In addition, black and minority ethnic students are concentrated in certain institutions and subjects, so there are important issues of fair access.
-For more information, see the Higher Education Funding Council for England’s Student ethnicity issues paper, published in 2010, and the Higher Education Statistics Agency’s Students in Higher Education publication for 2009-10, which shows (among other things) the breakdown by ethnicity of students at individual institutions.
+For more information, see the Higher Education Funding Council for England’s Student ethnicity issues paper, published in 2010, and the Higher Education Statistics Agency’s Students and qualifiers in UK higher education publication, which shows (among other things) the breakdown by ethnicity of students at individual institutions.

 What powers does OFFA have?